Personal Injury FAQs for Accidents in New York by 1-800-HURT-911®

 We have had clients with broken bones that weren’t diagnosed until two days after the accident.
 Sometimes soft tissue injuries like a torn meniscus, which is a knee injury, are not diagnosed for as long as 4-6 weeks after the accident.

-Q. If I had only minor damage to my car, should I sue the other driver or use my own insurance?
+Q. If someone damages my car, should I sue the other driver or use my own insurance?

 A. If you have collision coverage on your auto insurance policy, I recommend that you use it to repair your car rather than going directly to the other car’s insurance company.
 It will save you a lot of time, effort, and aggravation.
 Read more about whether you should sue the other driver or use your own insurance if your car was damaged.